ScalablyTyped/Distribution/h/hull_dot_js/readme.md

 Typings are for version 1.0

 ## Library description:
-JavaScript library that builds concave hulls (shapes) by set of points
+JavaScript library that builds concave hulls (shapes) by the set of points

 |                    |                 |
 | ------------------ | :-------------: |